portworx/katacoda-scenarios/px-mysql/intro.md

 ### Other things you should know

-To learn more about how why running MySQL on Portworx is a great idea take a look at the following links:
 To learn more about how why running Mongo on Portworx is a great idea take a look at the following links:
 * [Kubernetes MySQL](https://portworx.com/mysql-kubernetes/) tutorial
 * [HA MySQL on GKE](https://portworx.com/run-ha-mysql-google-kubernetes-engine/)